 The team tested the material by scratching it with stainless steel tweezers, screwdrivers, diamond-tipped scribers, and pummeling it with hundreds of thousands of hard, heavy beads.
 Then, the team tested its anti-wetting properties with a wide variety of liquids, including water, oil, highly corrosive media, biological fluids containing bacteria and blood.
 Not only did the material repel all the liquid and show anti-biofouling behavior but the tungsten oxide actually made the steel stronger than steel without the coating.

-Medical steel devices are one of the material’s most promising applications, said Philseok Kim, co-author of the paper and co-founder and vice president of technology at SEAS/Wyss spin-off company SLIPS Technologies Inc. "Because we show that this material successfully repels bacteria and blood, small medical implants, tools and surgical instruments like scalpels and needles that require both significant mechanical strength and anti-fouling property are high value-added products we are exploring for application and commercialization," said Kim.
+Medical steel devices are one of the material’s most promising applications, said Philseok Kim, co-author of the paper and co-founder and vice president of technology at SEAS/Wyss spin-off company SLIPS Technologies Inc. (now called Adaptive Surface Technologies) “Because we show that this material successfully repels bacteria and blood, small medical implants, tools and surgical instruments like scalpels and needles that require both significant mechanical strength and anti-fouling property are high value-added products we are exploring for application and commercialization,” said Kim.

 Another avenue for application is functional 3D printing and microarray devices, especially in printing highly viscous and sticky biological and polymeric materials where friction and contamination are major obstacles.

 The United States Navy spends tens of millions of dollars each year dealing with the ramifications of biofouling on the hulls of ships.
 Organisms such as barnacles and algae create drag and therefore increase energy expenditure, not to mention the costs of cleaning and re-applying current anti-fouling paints, most of which are harmful to the environment.
 If scaled-up, the new SLIPS-enhanced steel material could provide a cleaner, more cost-efficient alternative.